smlnj/smlnj-llvm-14/README.md

 There is some documentation about how to specify calling conventions in ["Writing an LLVM Backend"](https://llvm.org/docs/WritingAnLLVMBackend.html)

-### Fixing `lib/CodeGen/SelectionDAG/SelectionDAGBuilder.cpp`
+### Fixing `SelectionDAGBuilder.cpp`

-In LLVM Version 11.0.0, a change was made to the `SelectionDAGISel::LowerArguments` method in the `SelectionDAGBuilder.cpp` file that breaks the handling of the `naked` attribute on functions.
-This change needs to be reverted to make things work.

-In Version 11.0.0 of *LLVM*, a change was made to the `SelectionDAGISel::LowerArguments` in the `SelectionDAGBuilder.cpp` file that breaks the handling of the `naked` attribute on functions
-(see commit [4dba59689d008df7be37733de4bb537b2911d3ad](https://github.com/llvm/llvm-project/commit/4dba59689d008df7be37733de4bb537b2911d3ad)).
+In Version 11.0.0 of *LLVM*, a change was made to the `SelectionDAGISel::LowerArguments` in the `$LLVM/lib/CodeGen/SelectionDAG/SelectionDAGBuilder.cpp` file that breaks the handling of the `naked` attribute on functions with arguments (see commit [4dba59689d008df7be37733de4bb537b2911d3ad](https://github.com/llvm/llvm-project/commit/4dba59689d008df7be37733de4bb537b2911d3ad)).
 This change needs to be reverted to make things work, so we add the following `#ifdef` to disable the bogus code: